gitname/sediment-api/README.md

 ## Roadmap

-Here are some things I am considering doing for this project.
+Here are some additional things I'm thinking about doing in this repository:

 1. Create a Pydantic model representing the "sample" object and use it to (a) [validate and sanitize](https://docs.pydantic.dev/usage/validators/) the data extracted from the CSV file